-Measuring scientific performance is both more complicated and important than it might seem at first.
-Various methods for measurement and comparison have been proposed, but none of them are perfect.
+Measuring scientific performance is both more complicated and more important than it might seem at first.
+Various methods for measurement and comparison have been proposed, but none of them is perfect.

-At first, you might not think that the method for measuring scientific performance doesn’t concern you—because all you care about is doing the best research that you can.
-However, you should care about this because these metrics are increasingly used by funding bodies and employers to allocate grants and jobs.
-So, your perceived scientific performance score could seriously impact your career.
+At first, you might think that the method for measuring scientific performance doesn’t concern you—because all you care about is doing the best research that you can.
+However, you should care because these metrics are increasingly used by funding bodies and employers to allocate grants and jobs.
+So, your perceived scientific performance score could seriously affect your career.

 Metrics for Measuring Scientific Performance

 What are the metrics involved in measuring scientific performance?
-The methods that might spring to mind at first are:
+The methods that might first spring to mind are:

 - Recommendations from peers.
 At first glance, this seems like a good idea in principle.
 However, it is subject to human nature, so perceived performance will inevitably be affected by personal relationships.
-Also, if a lesser known scientist publishes a ground-breaking publication, then he/she would likely get less recognition than if the same paper was published by a more eminent colleague.
+Also, if a lesser-known scientist publishes a ground-breaking paper, then they would likely get less recognition than if the same paper was published by a more eminent colleague.

-- Number of articles published.
+- The number of articles published.
 A long publication list looks good on your CV, but the number of articles published gives no indication of their impact on the field.
-A small number of publications that have been well-heeded by colleagues in the field (i.e., they are cited often) are better than a long list of publications cited poorly, or not at all.
+Having a few publications that have been well-heeded by colleagues in the field (i.e. they are cited often) is better than having a long list of publications cited poorly, or not at all.

-- Average number of citations per article published.
-So, if it’s citations we are interested in, then surely the average number of citations per article is a better number to look at.
+- The average number of citations per article published.
+So, if it’s citations we’re interested in, then surely the average number of citations per article is a better number to look at.
 Well, not really.
-The average could be skewed greatly by one highly-cited article, so it does not allow a good comparison of overall performance.
+The average could be skewed greatly by one highly cited article, so it does not allow a good comparison of overall performance.

 The h-index has been quickly adopted as the metric of choice for many committees and bodies.

 Conceptually, the h-index is pretty simple.
-You just plot papers versus the number of citations you (or someone else) have received, and the h-index is the number of papers at which the 45-degree line (citations=papers) intercepts the curve, as shown in the diagram below.
+You just plot the number of papers versus the number of citations you (or someone else) have received, and the h-index is the number of papers at which the 45-degree line (citations=papers) intercepts the curve, as shown in the diagram below.
 That is, h equals the number of papers that have received at least h citations.
 For example, do you have one publication that has been cited at least once?
-If your answer is yes, then you can go on to your next publication.
-Have your two publications been cited twice each?
-If yes, then your h-index is at least two.
+If the answer is yes, then you can go on to your next publication.
+Have your two publications each been cited twice?
+If yes, then your h-index is at least 2.
 You can keep going until you get to a “no.”

-The advantage of the h-index is that it combines productivity (i.e., number of papers produced) and impact (number of citations) in a single number.
-So, both productivity and impact are required for a high h index; neither a few highly cited papers or a long list of papers with only a handful of (or no!) citations will yield a high h index.
+The advantage of the h-index is that it combines productivity (i.e. number of papers produced) and impact (number of citations) in a single number.
+So, both productivity and impact are required for a high h-index; neither a few highly cited papers nor a long list of papers with only a handful of (or no!) citations will yield a high h-index.

-In his paper, Hirsch shows that successful scientists do, indeed, have a high h-index.
-A simple example is that Nobel prize winners in physics all have high h-indices (84% had an h of at least 30).
+In his paper, Hirsch shows that successful scientists do, indeed, have high h-indices: 84% of Nobel prize winners in physics, for example, had an h-index of at least 30.

 Although having a single number that measures scientific performance is attractive, the h-index is only a rough indicator of scientific performance and should only be considered as such.
 Hirsch himself writes:

-- It penalizes early career scientists.
-Outstanding scientists with only a small number of publications cannot have a high h-index, even if all of those publications and ground-breaking and highly cited.
+- It penalizes early-career scientists.
+Outstanding scientists with only a small number of publications cannot have a high h-index, even if all of those publications are ground-breaking and highly cited.
 For example, if “Albert Einstein died in early 1906, then his h-index would be stuck at 4 or 5, despite his being widely acknowledged as one of the most important physicists, even considering only his publications to that date.”

 - Review articles have a greater impact on the h-index than original papers since they are generally cited more often.

-There are several online resources you can use to directly calculate a scientist’s h-index.
-The most established are ISI Web of Knowledge, and Scopus, both of which require a subscription (probably via your institute ), but there are free options too, one of which is Publish or Perish.
+There are several online resources and h-index calculators for obtaining a scientist’s h-index.
+The most established are ISI Web of Knowledge, and Scopus, both of which require a subscription (probably via your institution), but there are free options too, one of which is Publish or Perish.

 The h-index provides a useful metric for scientific performance, but only when viewed in the context of other factors.
-So, when making decisions that are important to you (funding, job, finding a PI) be sure to read through the publication list, talk to other scientists (and students) and peers, and stage in career.
-So, keep in mind that an h-index is only one consideration amongst many—and you should definitely know your h-index—but it doesn’t define you (or anyone else) as a scientist.
+So, when making decisions that are important to you (funding, job, finding a PI) be sure to read through publication lists, talk to other scientists (and students) and peers, and take account of career stage.
+So, keep in mind that an h-index is only one consideration among many—and you should definitely know your h-index—but it doesn’t define you (or anyone else) as a scientist.